Sustainable Web Development: Is Your Website Hurting the Environment?

 Director of Technology

-Reduce Bandwidth with More Efficient Code
+5 Tips to Reduce Bandwidth with More Efficient Code

 On the website programming side, the use of smarter and more efficient code can dramatically reduce bandwidth and improve the load time of a website.